-SAGE offers job placement assistance services to all students.
-SAGE has an excellent history of successfully placing graduates with many local and national employers.
+SAGE offers job placement assistance services to all graduates.
 The School assists students in planning, developing, and obtaining a position in the trucking industry.
-Students are assisted in establishing credentials, writing a resume, developing interviewing skills, and making contact with employers.
+Students are assisted as applicable based on the need of each student in establishing credentials, writing a resume, developing interviewing skills, and making contact with employers.
 Students are required to truthfully disclose all relevant information in response to applications for training and employment.
 Although the School maintains lists and is in contact with prospective employers, SAGE CANNOT GUARANTEE ANY STUDENT A CDL, A SPECIFIC WAGE OR RATE OF PAY, OR EMPLOYMENT IN A JOB AS A RESULT OF TRAINING OR PLACEMENT ASSISTANCE.
 It is important to note that actual driver income is based on many factors outside the School's control, including carrier rates and policies, economic conditions, driver safety, health and judgment, regulatory requirements, traffic and weather, among others.
-Data regarding the School's completion rates, typical graduation rates and industry job placement rates are available from the School Director for the previous 12-month period for which the data was reported.